Score-Regularized Joint Sampling with Importance Weights for Flow Matching: Experiments

 \subsection{Experiments on Text-to-Image Generation}

-We next test Stable Diffusion 3.5 Medium~\cite{DBLP:conf/icml/EsserKBEMSLLSBP24} for text-to-image generation.
-We study whether using diverse samples can better cover the IID samples $S_\text{IID}$ with a fixed budget of samples $S_\text{Rep}$, measured by the representation error metric
+We next test Stable Diffusion 3.5 Medium~\citep{DBLP:conf/icml/EsserKBEMSLLSBP24} for text-to-image generation.
+We study whether using diverse samples can better cover the IID samples $S_\text{IID}$ with a fixed budget of samples $S_\text{Rep}$, measured by the \textbf{coverage radius}

 where $d(I_1, I_2)$ is the distance between two images; to avoid evaluation bias, we do not introduce any embedding model and instead use the distance between their spatial means in latent space.
+This metric quantifies worst-case geometric coverage in the latent-space representation, which is more meaningful than a perceptual score.
 The text prompts are:

-They cover different scenarios: $T_1{\to}T_2$ (coarse$\to$fine conditions), $T_3{\to}T_4$ (low-quality conditions, \eg typos), and $T_5$, $T_6$ (ambiguous conditions).
-For each prompt, we generate $1{,}000$ images for $S_\text{IID}$ and $10$ images for each $S_\text{Rep}$ ($1{,}000$ repetitions) under evaluation.
+They cover different scenarios: $T_1{\to}T_2$ (coarse$\to$fine conditions), $T_3{\to}T_4$ (low-quality conditions, \eg, typos), and $T_5$, $T_6$ (ambiguous conditions).
+For each prompt, we generate $10{,}000$ images for $S_\text{IID}$ and $10$ images for each $S_\text{Rep}$ ($1{,}000$ repetitions) under evaluation.

-Table~\ref{tab:text2image} shows that introducing diversity terms reduces the representation error for all prompts $T_1$ to $T_6$ relative to IID (taking $S_\text{Rep}$ as 10 IID samples), indicating improved coverage under a fixed budget.
+Table~\ref{tab:text2image} shows that introducing diversity terms reduces the coverage radius for all prompts $T_1$ to $T_6$ relative to IID (taking $S_\text{Rep}$ as 10 IID samples), indicating improved coverage under a fixed budget.
 Adding our score-based regularization (SR) further improves performance across all prompts, suggesting that maintaining on-manifold quality increases sample efficiency (fewer ``wasted'' samples).
-Qualitative results are shown in \cref{fig:text2image}.
+Qualitative results are shown in Figure~\ref{fig:text2image}.